RyanFarquharson/eUGE/readme.txt

 PV_reading: kwh
 PVhours_reading: hours
 water_reading: litres
 To use the data, calculate usage.
+This will require calculating the increment for both usage and date, then dividing usage by date.
-Consider pulling in climate data.
+Consider pulling in climate data, as there could be some interesting correlations between usage and air temperature.
-Consider pulling in household occupancy data.:wq
+Consider pulling in household occupancy data.
+In particular, arrival of offspring.